jackhall/datapy/README.md

 A dataframe should not surprise the user!

-If this interface doesn't do everything you want, extend it with a mixin!
+If this interface doesn't do everything you want, extend it!
 It's a great way to get more advanced functionality for various use cases while keeping those use cases in separate namespaces.
 Just keep to the public interface, ok? :)